seclab-ucr/Patchlocator/README.md

 ## 0x3 binary image target

 If the target kernel is a binary image, we needs to make use of Fiber, please follow[E-Fiber](https://github.com/zhangzhenghsy/fiber-1/tree/E-Fiber).
-To make things easier for users, we prepare a script (Fiberinput.py) for generating inputs of E-Fiber as well as the corresponding Fiber commands.
+To make things easier for users, we prepare a script (Fiberinput.py) to generate inputs of E-Fiber (reference source code/binary image,debug info...) as well as the corresponding Fiber commands.

 **required**: cve_commitelement_[branch+]_pickle
 `~/Patchlocator$ python Fiberinput.py [repo] [branch] [target kernel path]`